eclipse-kura/kura/docs/connect-field-devices/asset-implemetation.md

 An **Asset** is a logical representation of a field device, described by a list of **Channels**.
 The Asset uses a specific Driver instance to communicate with the underlying device and it models a generic device resource as a **Channel**.
 A register in a PLC or a GATT Characteristic in a Bluetooth device are examples of Channels.
 In this way, each Asset has multiple Channels for reading and writing data from/to an Industrial Device.

+Assets can be used as Wire Components to access the resources referenced by the defined channels inside a Wire Graph, see the [Assets as Wire Components](doc:assets-as-a-wire-components) guide for more details.

 ## Channel Example

 To further describe the concept of Channel and Asset, the following table shows a set of PLC register addresses as provided in a typical PLC documentation.